Haode-Sun/MavenFuzzyFactory/README.md

-# MavenFuzzyFactory: E-commerce online retail using SQL
+# MavenFuzzyFactory: E-commerce online retail analysis using SQL
 ## Background
 Maven Fuzzy Factory is a newly launched frictional eCommerce retail startup that sells stuffed animals.
 The company was started on march 2012 and has been in operation for 3 years now.
 ## There Are Key Concepts To Be Covered: